potato-ocean/causal-bert-pytorch/README.md

 Once trained the resulting BERT embeddings will be sufficient for some causal inferences.

 # PeerRead
-From the paper, "We apply causal BERT to estimate the treatment effect of buzzy and theorem".
+From the paper, it seems that the treatment is theorem and buzzy is the confounder.
 Buzzy is 1 when the title contains any of "deep", "neural", "embed", or "adversarial net", and 0 otherwise, and Theorem is 1 if the word "Theorem" is in the paper.
-According to the paper, on PeerRead, both estimates suggest a positive effect from including a theorem on paper acceptance.
+According to the paper, on PeerRead, both estimates (Q and Plugin estimator) suggest a positive effect from including a theorem on paper acceptance.

-Right now, it's unclear to me if table 1 on PeerRead dataset is for which treatment. both?
+The confounder is 1 if any of the buzzy words are included, 0 otherwise.
+The treatment is 1 if there is a theorem.
+How is the theorem found?

 # Example